 All UK medical school graduates are required to complete a two-year foundation programme, a salaried training programme which is designed to equip them with the generic clinical and professional skills they will need in the changing world of medicine.
-They are asked to choose which medical specialty they would like to pursue after the foundation programme about halfway through the second year.
+Towards the end of the foundation programme they are expected to consider and apply to medical specialties.

 The foundation programme structure